AnonymousResearcherOpen/EmALC/README.md

 ### Evaluation

-The revised results of D-ALC and LTN are evaluated under the semantics of fuzzy first-order logic, with codes in [training/evaluation](https://github.com/AnonymousResearcherOpen/DF-ALC/tree/main/training/evaluation/).
+The revised results of DF-ALC and LTN are evaluated under the semantics of fuzzy first-order logic, with codes in [training/evaluation](https://github.com/AnonymousResearcherOpen/DF-ALC/tree/main/training/evaluation/).
 To compute the successful rate, run [run.ipynb](https://github.com/AnonymousResearcherOpen/DF-ALC/tree/main/training/evaluation/run.ipynb)

 To do the conjunctive query answering (CQA) evaluation, firstly, generate the conjunctive queries and answers: